Alai Darwaza – The attraction of the earliest Turkey art

 The Alai Darwaza is one of India’s first buildings, which has been used in the construction of Islamic architecture, therefore the Alai Darwaza is also called ‘Ratna’ of Islamic architecture, beautiful Islamic carving in the Alai Darwaza, The best and unique example of Islamic architecture.

-The Ghulam dynasty in Delhi did not employ the genres of Islamic architecture during their reign, along with they used the wrong dome and false arches.
+The Ghulam dynasty in Delhi did not employ the genres of Islamic architecture during their reign, along with the use of the wrong dome and false arches.
 For this reason, the Alai Darwaza is the best example of the first true Islamic domes and true arches in India.

 Alai Darwaza Architecture